Monitoring Azure Blob Storage

 Platform metrics and the Activity log are collected and stored automatically, but can be routed to other locations by using a diagnostic setting.

-Resource Logs are not collected and stored until you create a diagnostic setting and route them to one or more locations.
+Resource Logs aren't collected and stored until you create a diagnostic setting and route them to one or more locations.

 To collect resource logs, you must create a diagnostic setting.
 When you create the setting, choose blob as the type of storage that you want to enable logs for.
 Then, specify one of the following categories of operations for which you want to collect logs.